-We consider our clients' views and any information we receive from parliament when developing the scope and criterion for performing the audit, and when we prepare our findings and recommendations.
+We consider our clients' views when developing the scope and criterion for performing the audit, and when we prepare our findings, conclusions and recommendations.

 Our auditors operate with integrity, objectivity and transparency.
 Our independence and our passion for improving Queensland public services are fundamental to our audit work.